TUDelft-Odesys/Preferendus_core_scripts/README.md

 - **bounds:** list with bounds of variabels, in format [[lb var, ub var1],[lb var2, ub var2], etc.].
 - **cons_handler:** Two types of constraint handler can be chosen: simple penalty function (default), or Coello Non-Dominance handler.
 The latter is better for highly constraint problems.
 See source code for the papers in which the handlers are described.
-NB. handlers are only limited tested for equality constraints.
+NB. handlers are only limited tested for equality constraints!
 - **options:** dictionary that contain the parameters of the GA:
     - n_bits: number of bits in bit string (default: 24);
     - n_iter: maximal number of iterations (default: 400);
     - n_pop: population size (default: 500);
     - r_cross: cross-over rate (default: 0.85);
     - max_stall: maximal generation with no improvements before the GA stops (default: 15);
-    - tol: improvement smaller than this value is neglected by the GA (default: 1e-15)
+    - tol: improvement smaller than this value is neglected by the GA (default: 1e-15);
-- **verbose:** print progress of GA to console.
+    - tetra: should be true when using the GA in combination with Tetra, to allow for correct assessment.
 True by default.
-- **tetra:** Should be true when using the GA in combination with Tetra, to allow for correct assessment.
-True by default.
+    - var_type: type of variable ('real', 'int', 'bool').
+Leave undefined when you have a mixed-integer problem!
+Default type is 'real'.
+    - var_type_mixed: list with the types of your variables.
+Length is equal to the number of variables.
+Type can either be 'real', 'int' or 'bool'.

+To run the GA, use `ga.run()`.

-## Assessment og GA in combination with Tetra
+## Assessment of GA in combination with Tetra

 Since the latest version of Tetra, all results are relative to the input and always sorted from 0 to 100.
 This makes the problem not deterministic and makes it not possible to use the normal workflow of a GA.
 To account for this, an